georgewatson/georgewatson.me/privacy_policy.md

   There are a few optional preference cookies but these can be easily disabled in your browser.
 * There are no adverts on this website.
-* I don't [share](#other-organisations) your data with anyone else, but I do embed some fonts and scripts from other services.
+* I don't [share](#other-organisations) your data with anyone else.
-  I'm working to remove all of this embedded content but it needs time.
+* I [embed content](#other-organisations) from only one other service to enable you to own your comments and reactions to my blog posts.
 * I'm never going to ask you to [verify your age or identity](#children) because I care about your privacy.
 * Please consider taking steps to [secure yourself](#connection)